pearcej/complex/_sources/SelfOrganizedCriticality/TheSoundOfSand.rst

 This function uses Welch’s method, which splits the signal into segments and computes the power spectrum of each segment.
 The result is typically noisy, so Welch’s method averages across segments to estimate the average power at each frequency.

 The parameter ``nperseg`` specifies the number of time steps per segment.
 With longer segments, we can estimate the power for more frequencies.
 With shorter segments, we get better estimates for each frequency.
-The value I chose, 2048, balances these tradeoffs.
+The value, 2048, seems to balances these tradeoffs.

 The parameter ``fs`` is the “sampling frequency”, which is the number of data points in the signal per unit of time.
 By setting ``fs=nperseg``, we get a range of frequencies from ``0`` to ``nperseg/2``.
 This range is convenient, but because the units of time in the model are arbitrary, it doesn’t mean much.